 That is if you can get an apartment, given the shortage.
 On average, rent makes up about a quarter of people’s income, according to Fastighetsägarna.

 Owner occupied homes currently account for 64.7% of all dwellings in Sweden.
 About 41.6% of which are straightforward owner occupied homes, while 23.2% are tenant-owned cooperative dwellings.
 The growth of tenant-owned cooperatives has trimmed the rental sector, as new cooperatives have taken over previously rented property, and built new dwellings.
 These conversions have been prevalent in major cities.
-Rented dwellings comprised only 35.1% (about 1.56 million units) of all dwellings in 2013 (excluding special housing), down from 35.2% in 2013 and 40.5% in 2000, based on figures from Statistics Sweden.
+Rented dwellings comprised only 35.1% (about 1.56 million units) of all dwellings in 2014 (excluding special housing), down from 35.2% in 2013 and 40.5% in 2000, based on figures from Statistics Sweden.

 The debate on the housing market is stuck in a classic left-right divide:

 “The regulation creates lock-in effects that make mobility too low and reduce demand for new housing,” says Anders Danielsson, executive vice president at Skanska AB, the country’s largest builder.

 In contrast, Marie Linder, head of the tenants union, isn’t convinced that the proposed solution will be an answer to the housing shortfall.
-Linder believes that there are other measured needed to enhance construction.
+Linder believes that there are other measures needed to enhance construction.
 “We don’t believe changes to the negotiating system like introducing market pricing would increase the number of homes; it would only mean that some people will not be able to stay in their homes,” said Linder.